anwaaralikhan/essentials/angluar/most_asked_qa.md

 What are ngModel and how do we represent it? ngModel is a directive which can be applied on a text field.
 This a two-way data binding. ngModel is represented by [()]

+What is an AsyncPipe in Angular?
+When an observable or promise returns something, we use a temporary property to hold the content.
+Later, we bind the same content to the template.
+With the usage of AsyncPipe, the promise or observable can be directly used in a template and a temporary property is not required.